Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

  - Click on WebJobs.
  - In the WebJobs blade click ***+ Add***
     - In the Add WebJob pane
-    - Enter ***healthcareWebJob*** in the "Name" field (e.g. Mary Jane would enter healthcaremj01WebJob).
+    - Enter ***healthcarewebjob*** in the "Name" field (e.g. Mary Jane would enter healthcaremj01webjob).
     - Upload the zipped file created above.
-    - Select *Continuous* from drop down for "Type" field.
+    - Select ***Continuous*** from drop down for "Type" field.
-    - Select *Single Instance* from drop down for "Scale" field.
+    - Select ***Single Instance*** from drop down for "Scale" field.
     - Click "OK".
  - The WebJob will appear in the WebJobs list in a few seconds.
 Once the STATUS field says Running, data should start pumping in your Event Hub.
  - To monitor your WebJob select the WebJob and click on Logs at the top.
-You should similar messages as you saw in console when you testes the generator locally.
-EVENTHUB: Starting Raw Upload
+You should [see](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/webjob2.PNG?token=AKE1nY950d_-IioHtLuVmEMOvRKVFkKoks5ZOX6kwA%3D%3D) similar messages as you saw in console when you tested the generator locally:
 EVENTHUB: Upload 600 Records Complete
 EVENTHUB: Starting Raw Upload
 EVENTHUB: Upload 600 Records Complete

 - Once the data generator is running you should [see](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/datageneratorstarted.PNG?token=AKE1nW-W3OLSRFim3KeWQPxwYG3akBKBks5ZLxExwA%3D%3D) incoming data in your Event Hub within a few minutes.